Alexey Belan

 He has been accused of illegal access to the computer networks of three US companies in the states of Nevada and California.
 As a result of breaches committed in 2012 and 2013, a hacker stole personal data of company employees and several million registered users of their services, which was later sold through the Internet.

-He is known under the pseudonyms Abyr Valgov, Abyrvalg, Fedyunya, Magg, М4G, and Moy.Yavik.
+He is known under the aliases Abyr Valgov, Abyrvalg, Fedyunya, Magg, М4G, and Moy.Yavik and is referred to as Alexsey Belan by FBI.